 - Title – must be short, precise, and descriptive

 - Name(s) of author(s) – First name1 Last name1, First name2 Last name2, ...

 - Complete postal address(es) of affiliations of all authors

-- The address, telephone (and fax if available), and email of the author responsible for the integrity of the study (corresponding author).
+- The address, telephone (and fax if available), and email of the corresponding author.

 - Abstract (up to 300 words)